 All of these various muscle groups are essential in maintaining normal hip function.

 Frequently, as a consequence of discomfort resulting in decreased activity, these muscle groups are weak and can be wasted.
 It is for this reason that physiotherapy can be beneficial to patients with early arthritis, maintaining muscle strength and support as well as restoring mobility.
 This treatment can also optimise and support the articular cartilage lining of the hip joint.

-Similarly, all these muscle groups need to be ‘worked on’ following surgery after the painful joint has been treated.
+Similarly, all these muscle groups need to be ‘worked on’ following surgery once the painful and/or stiff hip joint has been treated.
 Rehabilitation with exercise and physiotherapy reconstitutes the muscle bulk, improving strength and helping to achieve an optimal and functional recovery.